-Getting arrested for a DUI or another criminal offense can have a serious impact on an individual’s security clearance.
+Getting arrested for a DUI in DC or another criminal offense can have a serious impact on an individual’s security clearance.
 In addition, someone who has past criminal charges applying for a security clearance may have issues obtaining the clearance depending on several factors.
 The purpose of this post is to answer some frequently asked questions about the impact of DUI or criminal charges on an individual’s security clearance.

 What is a security clearance?

 Military personnel, government employees, and government contractors may need access to certain classified information as part of their jobs.
 Accordingly, the federal government has devised a regulatory scheme to issue licenses for individuals to access this information.
 There are typically three types of security clearances.
 A confidential security clearance is the lowest level of clearance.
 Second, a secret clearance is the next level up.
 Finally, top secret is the highest level of clearance.
 Public Trust and Controlled Unclassified are lower designations that do not constitute security clearances but typically involve a background check.
 The level of access to information needed will usually determine what level of clearance the applicant needs.

 Getting arrested for a DUI in Washington DC is a serious offense.
 Penalties for a conviction can include loss of license, higher insurance, fines, and jail time.
 However, getting arrested is not the same as getting convicted.
 If you are arrested for a crime, the law presumes you are innocent until proven guilty.
 However, if you plead guilty and get sentenced or go to trial and are found guilty by a judge or jury, you are no longer innocent.
 You have been convicted.